MedicineBiology-AI/DeepLearnMOR/code/readme.md

 ## Code Contribution
 **Jiying Li:** Initiated, prototyped and designed the whole project.
 Started with data augmentation ("partition_dataset.py" and "augment_partitioned_dataset.py") and experimenting Transfering Learning with inception-v3.
 After receiving promising results, focused on providing experiment guidance, reviewing code and reproducing experimental results.

-**Jinghao Peng:** Coding all other codes, managing the codes and data, training all of the pre-trained model and CNN, testing all of the pre-trained model and CNN, drawing ROC curves and confusion matrix and do the feature visualization.
+**Jinghao Peng:** Preprocessed data.
+Edited all of the code of the whole project, including pre-trained model (From the Inception-v3 to the DenseNet201), CNN, SVM and RandomForest.
+Trained, validated and tested.
+Drawed the figures of results, including the training process, ROC curves and confusion matrix.
+Done the feature visualization.